psatler/image-uploader/frontend/README.md

 # Dependencies

 - [styled-components](https://github.com/styled-components/styled-components): as the name says, you style the component itself inside the js file.
 TIP: if using vscode, install the `vscode-styled-components` extension.
-- [react-dropzone](https://github.com/react-dropzone/react-dropzone): HTML5 for drag and drop files
+- [react-dropzone](https://github.com/react-dropzone/react-dropzone): HTML5 for drag and drop files.
 - [react-circular-progressbar](https://github.com/iqnivek/react-circular-progressbar): a circular progressbar component, built with SVG and extensively customizable.
+- [react-icons](https://www.npmjs.com/package/react-icons): SVG React icons of popular icon packs using ES6 imports.

 #